Thank You to Our Local Sponsors

 Citizens Information Line – 863-401-2234

-▪️ Polk County Sandbag Fill Sites – sites will be announced at the links above prior to emergency events.
+▪️ Polk County Sandbag Fill Sites – sites to get sandbags will be announced at the links above prior to emergency events.
 Visit the Polk Disaster Preparedness Website for tips on sandbagging your home properly.

 ▪️ Polk County SheriffFacebookTwitterWebsite863-298-6200